blackat/blackat-save.github.io/source/_posts/2015-03-07-how-to-test-1-find-errors-to-make-the-application-works.markdown

 ```

 ##### Error 1
 __Issue:__ a `NullPointerException` is thrown.
-This is not a good behavior, the map has not been initialized and we do not in advance if the method will be called after an `accept()` or not, for the time being different scenarios are possible.
+This is not a good behavior, the map has not been initialized if the method will be directly called.

 __Pre-solution:__ check if in the map exist a `List` for the given `userId`, if not simply exit from the method execution (other solutions are acceptable, depends on requirements), _rerun the method_.
 ``` java